 - Hip Dysplasia.

-If your dog has either of these problems, he or she may need surgery, which can be costly.
-You may be able to identify either of these problems when the dog is a puppy, but not always.
+If your dog has either of these problems, it may need surgery, which can be costly.
+You may be able to identify either of these problems when the dog is a puppy, but only sometimes.
 Progressive retinal atrophy could result in total blindness if left untreated.

 Other Health Issues

 In addition to this, like any dog, your Vallhund could have an accident or contract a disease.
-If he does, then you will have to do whatever treatment necessary.
-Trying to estimate the total expenses associated with raising a Swedish Cow Dog is impossible, since there are any number of things that could go wrong in his lifetime.
+If he does, you must do whatever treatment is necessary.
+Trying to estimate the total expenses of raising a Swedish Cow Dog is impossible since many things could go wrong in his lifetime.

 And while…